moonylabs/moonylabs.github.io/docs/tokenomics/bonding-curve.md

 Where **S_new = S_current - tokens_to_sell**.

-These formulas are executed on-chain by the Reserve Contract for every mint and redemption transaction, ensuring deterministic and transparent pricing.
+These formulas are executed on-chain by the Reserve Contract for every unlock and redemption transaction, ensuring deterministic and transparent pricing.

 ### Price Progression